 Public Areas of Responsibility

 Each day, Resident Camp Scout units are asked to perform clean-up detail in common areas such as: the Shower House and Dining Hall Bathrooms.
 The schedule will be determined by the Leaders and Program Director.
-An announcement will be made each day at lunch.

 Shower Houses / Restrooms